hnamitha1/email_statistics/README.md

 Task
 ----

-Implement a web application in Ruby that:
+Implement a web application in Ruby that displays the following statistics:
-* can receive web hooks from Mandrill
-* processes the web hook data and stores it into a suitable data store
-* displays the following statistics
 * total number of emails sent
 * total number of emails opened
 * total number of clicks